RedHatGov/redhatgov.github.io/content/workshops/secure_software_factory/lab01.md

 Once logged in you should see your available projects - or a button to create a project if none exist already.

 ## Let's try the 'oc' command line (CLI) tool
-Open a terminal and login using the same URI with following command:
+Open a terminal and login using the same openshift URI with the oc Login command.
+Please add the option --insecure-skip-tls-verify=true.

+For example:

 ```
 $ oc login {{< urishortfqdn "https://" "master" ":8443" >}} --insecure-skip-tls-verify=true